-An applicant must be a high school graduate or hold a state approved equivalent diploma.
+An applicant must either be a graduate of an accredited four-year high school or its equivalent, such as a G.E.D., or evidence of academic achievement such as a post-secondary transcript with at least nine credits, exclusive of developmental courses, and a 2.00 grade point average from a regionally accredited post-secondary institution.
 In addition, an applicant must comply with any specific legal or educational requirement prescribed by his/her intended state of practice.